With Capacity Tier you can:

 For more information, see Data Restore.

-- Download offloaded backup data from object storage back to the source extents.
+- Download offloaded data from object storage back to the source extents.

 For more information, see Managing Capacity Tier Data.

-- Manage retention policies to purge obsolete restore points from both the extents and object storage.
+- Manage retention policies to remove obsolete restore points from both the extents and object storage.

 For more information, see Retention Policy.